SalehTZ/my-website/content/posts/bandit/bandit_5_6/index.en.md

 ---
-title: "Bandit Level 6: The Needle in the Digital Haystack (System-Wide Search)"
+title: "Bandit Level 5 to 6: Mastering the 'find' Command"
-subtitle: "Mastering `find` by user, group, and size: Because sometimes, the password is *really* hiding."
+subtitle: "Locating a file not by its name, but by its properties: size, type, and permissions.
+A deep dive into file metadata."
 date: 2025-05-27T09:01:10+03:30
-lastmod: 2025-05-27T09:01:10+03:30
+lastmod: 2025-10-15T12:59:15+02:00
 draft: false
 author: "SalehTZ"
 authorLink: "#"
-description: "Bandit Level 6 is a true test of your `find` command prowess!
-Learn to search the entire file system for a file owned by a specific user, group, and of a precise size.
-Get ready for some serious detective work!"
+description: "A comprehensive guide to solving Bandit Level 5 to 6.
+Learn how to use the 'find' command to search for files based on specific metadata like size in bytes, file type, and permissions to uncover the hidden password."
 license: ""
 images: []

-tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "Permissions"]
+tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "CTF", "find command", "File Properties", "Metadata"]
-categories: ["Cybersecurity", "CTF", "Bandit", "OverTheWire"]
+categories: ["Cybersecurity", "CTF"]

 featuredImage: ""
 featuredImagePreview: ""